Iwan Rheon: Music

 Songwriting and singing since the age of 16, Rheon was lead singer in The Convictions until leaving the band to pursue his acting career.
 In 2010, he recorded his first solo work, Tongue Tied EP, at RAK Studios in London, produced by Jonathan Quarmby and Kevin Bacon.
 The EP, a four track release with acoustic guitar and voice, was released digitally in June 2010.

 He returned to RAK Studios, in April 2011, to record his second EP Changing Times, again produced by Quarmby and Bacon, with the addition of three backing musicians.
 Changing Times was released on 10 October 2011.
 On 7 April 2013, Rheon released his third EP Bang!
 Bang! and on 9 April 2013, released the music video for the title track.

 Rheon recorded his first album, Dinard, at RAK Studios in London and Tŷ Cerdd Studios in Wales.
 The album was released in April 2015 and produced by James Clarke and Jim Unwin.
-A "self-funded collection of emotive folk-pop songs recorded over several years", the album's title refers to Dinard, a town in Brittany, France, where Rheon met his girlfriend Zoë Grisedale.
+A "self-funded collection of emotive folk-pop songs recorded over several years", the album's title refers to Dinard, a town in Brittany, France, where Rheon met Zoë Grisedale, who was his girlfriend at the time of the album's release.
 Music journalist Neil McCormick described the album as "an absorbing collection of moody, introspective songs, all written by Rheon, who plays acoustic guitar with a deft touch and sings in an expressive, gritty voice".

+On July 3, 2025, Rheon released his second album.
+Titled I Just Wish I'd Never Gone To Space, the album is produced by Chris Hyson and features a first single named Forward Motion.

 Personal life

 Rheon is fluent in both Welsh and English, with Welsh being his first language.
-He lives in London and has a son, born in August 2018.
-His son's mother is Zoë Grisedale.
+He lives in London, and he has a son, born in August 2018, whose mother is Zoë Grisedale.
+Rheon and Grisedale separated in 2023.